Cycling Mt. Mitchell -- a bike climb in North Carolina’s Blue Ridge Mountains

 Ride 24 miles to elevation 6,684’ gaining 6,409’ at 4% average grade.

-We are very excited about our October, 2019 “fall colors” bike trip to the north and southeast to a great degree because of the opportunity to ride North Carolina’s beloved Mt.
-Mitchell which is the highest point in the United States east of the Mississippi River.
+We are very excited about our upcoming (October 2019) “fall colors” bike trip to the north and southeast, to a great degree because of the opportunity to ride North Carolina’s beloved Mt.
+Mitchell, the highest point in the United States east of the Mississippi River.

 Ron Hawks on the Mt.
 Mitchell climb by bike.